Social and Emotional Development

 Social-emotional development refers to a child’s ability to identify feelings, self-regulate and build relationships.

 High-quality relationships correlate to positive outcomes for young children (Shonkoff, 2004).
 Brain research verifies that emotional and cognitive development are interrelated (Bell & Wolf, 2004).
 Young children who have strong social and emotional development are more likely to have good academic performance in future schooling (Cohen, 2005).
-Therefore, Mother Goose Time integrates a social-emotional component into each lesson plan.
+Therefore, Experience Curriculum integrates a social-emotional component into each lesson plan.

 Social-Emotional skills and goals integrated within Experience Curriculum: